Caleb-Neal-Smith/CSC3100-Group_Project/README.md

 - modified navbar so that it is fixed -- is frontmost above everything, and also stays fixed on the top instead of disappearing when you scroll.
 - fixed navbar when logged out. **If possible, I need help where one of the two dropdown buttons disappears when logged out.**
 - changed smartcoop button so it refreshes page.(subject to change)

-**to do**
-- change account button to 3 lines to make it more uniform like a normal webpage
-- change account dropdown to only show login or register
-- change smartcoop button to be an icon and not lame

 ### 4.18.1